This content is provided by Chambers. Learn more about our methodology

 Recent work: Represented Prater, the cladding contractor, in a £6 million claim brought by Portsmouth City Council for alleged defects in public tower blocks.

-Talented junior with a notably broad practice, who demonstrates particular strength in cases concerning contractors and engineers.
+Talented new silk with a notably broad practice, who demonstrates particular strength in cases concerning contractors and engineers.
 He is particularly experienced in defending defect claims.
 He regularly acts as sole counsel in adjudications and arbitration and has appeared as junior counsel in the Court of Appeal and Supreme Court.

 Strengths: "Very smart and conscientious."
 "Bright, highly committed and extremely personable - a pleasure to work with."